oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud100.md

 ![](images/100/Picture5.55.1.png) ![](images/100/Picture5.55.2.png)

 **5.56**	You can launch the MAX App, which should look like this.

 ![](images/100/Picture5.56.png)

+You can now create and submit a quote from your phone.
+Please remember to wait 5 to 10 seconds after you hit the submit button for the page to refresh.
 You can use the hamburger menu to navigate to log out of the app.

 **This Completes LAB 100**